Tag: presence

 The message isn’t Jesus come on in.
 The message is really a question, do you know Me?
 One generally does not open one’s doors strangers without some caution.
 One certainly doesn’t invite them in for dinner.
 The implication is that they don’t know or forgot Jesus!

-Knocking is making one’s known to another.
+Knocking is making one’s presence known to another.
 It can be a sound of warning.
 It can be a sound of greeting.
-What it is exactly depends on the between those on the other sides of the door.
+What it is exactly depends on the relationship between those on the other sides of the door.

 Knocking doesn’t stop at knocking.
-There is a choice that goes along with it: yelling, “go away”; opening the door grudgingly; opening the door gladly with a warm welcome; ignoring the knocker, and they go away; there are probably other responses, too.
+There is a choice that goes along with it: yelling, “go away”; opening the door grudgingly; opening the door gladly with a warm welcome; ignoring the knocker, and hope they go away; there are probably other responses, too.

 Which door will Jesus walk through?